bluerobotics/ardusub-zola/development/extensions/index.md

 }
 ```

-Each registered Extension service will have an entry under the "Extensions" section of the BlueOS web interface sidebar menu:
+Each Extension service with a `register_service` endpoint will have an entry under the "Extensions" section of the BlueOS web interface sidebar menu:

 ![sidebar display showing a registered service in the menu](registered-service.png)

 [^3]:You can choose to not provide a web interface if your extension operates with no user input.
 The [VirtualHere Extension](https://github.com/Williangalvani/blueos-virtualhere) is a relevant example.

 [^4]:You can use programs like [simple-http-server](https://github.com/TheWaWaR/simple-http-server) to serve static files for an Extension.

 #### Functionality